walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-## Clock model
+## Molecular clock model

 We are going to use the strict clock model, which is the default, so no changes are necessary in the clock model panel.

 ## Priors

+Priors are the part of your model.
 To set up the priors, select the `Priors` tab.
+We are going to choose a simple tree prior for this analysis, so select `Coalescent Constant Population`.

-Choose `Coalescent Constant Population` for the tree prior.
-Set the prior on the clockRate parameter to a log-normal with `M=-5` and `S=1.25`.
+Then we need to set the prior on the `clockRate` parameter for our molecular clock model to a log-normal distribution with `M=-5` and `S=1.25`.
+The plot of this prior distribution and its quantiles are visualised on the right side.

 <figure>
 	<a name="fig:BEAUti\_priors"></a>